OpenRefine/OpenRefine/docs/src/operations/key_value_columnize.md

 ---------

 In the absence of extra columns, it is important to note that the order in which the key/value pairs appear matters.
-Specifically, the operation will use the first key it encounters as delimiter for entries: every time it encounters this key again, it will produce a new row and add the following other key/value pairs to that row.
+Specifically, the operation will use the first key it encounters as the delimiter for entries: every time it encounters this key again, it will produce a new row and add the following other key/value pairs to that row.

 Consider for instance the following table: